A Semi-Supervised Approach for Power System Event Identification: Introduction

 \IEEEPARstart{P}{ower} systems are inherently complex dynamical systems, primarily due to the involvement of diverse components such as generators, buses, lines, and loads with varying sizes, all exhibiting non-linear behavior and intricate interactions.
 Given their extensive geographical coverage and scale, power systems are susceptible to various classes of events (for example, generation loss, load loss, line trips).
 Event identification methods can be used in real-time operations to guide control actions, as well as for off-line analysis of past events to make the system more reliable, secure, and stable in the future.
 Numerous studies have explored event detection in power systems, focusing on determining whether an event has occurred \cite{Detection, Unsupervised_YangWeng, Detection2}.
 However, event identification, which involves discerning the specific class of event that occurred, presents even greater challenges since it requires learning the unique signatures of different events.
 Our primary focus here is on addressing the event identification problem in power systems.
 To this end, our analysis in the sequel assumes that an event has been detected with knowledge of its precise time.

-The increasing deployment of Phasor Measurement Units (PMUs) throughout the grid, coupled with advancements in machine learning techniques, presents invaluable opportunities for exploring advanced data-driven event identification methods.
+\textit{Related Work}: The increasing deployment of Phasor Measurement Units (PMUs) throughout the grid, coupled with advancements in machine learning techniques, presents invaluable opportunities for exploring advanced data-driven event identification methods.
 These methods offer the distinct advantage of differentiating between various classes of power system events based on high-dimensional spatio-temporally correlated time-synchronized phasor measurements with high resolution, without heavily relying on dynamic modeling of power system components.
 The majority of the recent literature in the field of data-driven event identification (e.g., \cite{SDT-Vittal, Supervised6-CNN,Supervised2-KNN,Supervised3-SVM,Supervised4-ELM,CNN_new1,TextMining_Sara,DNN_new,nn_2_lstm_new}) employs machine learning and pattern recognition techniques for making statistical inferences or decisions using system measurements.
-A significant portion of these studies predominantly falls within the supervised learning paradigm, which requires accurate labeled data.
-However, acquiring expert knowledge for labeling various classes of events can be expensive and laborious.
-Consequently, the manual labeling of events by operators constitutes only about 2\% of the events \cite{EI_2}.
+Most of these studies use supervised learning, which requires accurate labeled data.
+However, acquiring expert knowledge for labeling various classes of events can be expensive and laborious \cite{EI_2}.
 Such limitations motivate researchers to leverage simulation-based synthetic eventful PMU data for investigating and evaluating the performance of their proposed event identification methods (e.g., \cite{kernels_NN_TSG, Adverial_SS_TSG, Supervised4-ELM}).
-Despite the availability of several resources providing access to synthetic test cases with transmission and/or distribution network models for dynamic simulations \cite{TX500_1, TX500_2}, conducting a fair comparison of diverse event identification methods might pose a significant challenge.
-This challenge primarily stems from the numerous parameters associated with dynamic models of system components and simulation settings, coupled with the diverse characteristics of simulated events, such as class, duration, and location, among others.
-While certain recent publications may have access to significant real and/or synthetic PMU data (e.g., \cite{sslei_2, Partial-Arghandeh}), the lack of publicly available properly labeled eventful PMU data continues to be a persistent concern for numerous researchers.
+Despite the availability of several resources providing access to synthetic test cases with transmission and/or distribution network models for dynamic simulations \cite{TX500_1, TX500_2}, conducting a fair comparison of diverse event identification methods pose a significant challenge.
+This challenge primarily stems from the numerous parameters associated with dynamic models of system components and simulation settings, coupled with the diverse characteristics of simulated events, such as class, duration, and location.
+While certain recent publications may have access to significant real and/or synthetic PMU data (e.g., \cite{sslei_2, Partial-Arghandeh}), the lack of publicly available properly labeled eventful PMU data continues to be a persistent concern.